lexleo/angry-bot/README.md

 ### Usage

 Simply run `bot.py` from terminal or from your favorite Python editor.
-AngryBot is already linked to Telegram, so if you'll run and keep him alive he will be accessible in Telegram messenger.
+AngryBot is already linked to Telegram, so if you will run and keep him alive he will be accessible in Telegram messenger.

 ### More